 - Then in the Settings window, click on the Apps options.

-- Then in the Apps and features window, search for the Office in the search bar.
+- Then in the Apps & Features window, search for the office in the search bar.

 - Next, click on the version of MS Office installed on your PC and then click on Modify.